httpcats/http.cat/README.md

 ## About

-Inspired from the age old Dino .
-Here is my server to run all over the world.
-Creating an api for dino api (under processing)
+Inspired from the age old http.cat.

 Thanks @anahit for inspiring me to see that dinosaur therapy book.
 No wonder why there is something to learn

 This is the website that is hosted at [https://http.cat](https://http.cat).

-The code for the older version hosted at the heroku platform is at the [http-status-cats-api](https://github.com/rogeriopvl/http-status-cats-api) repo.

 This version does not need any server side code.
 The API behavior is provided by a Nginx server config.